NiklasTiede/TinyHTTPie/README.md

 $ cd docs
 ```

-Sphinx will ask a couple of questions to fill out the
+Sphinx will ask a couple of questions:

 ```
 $ sphinx-quickstart